akarve/bip-keychain/pre-bips/steganographic-seeds.md

 risk that these users provide weak inputs that contain too little entropy or weak entropy (e.g. common phrases).

-    > This risk is overcome with an easy-to-implement entropy measure and a warning
+    > Implementers will mitigate this risk with an easy-to-implement entropy
-    > to the user.
+    > measure and warning to the user.

-1. BIP-39 includes checksum bits in the final word, providing some protection against errors.
-The present proposal foregoes both the benefits and overhead of the BIP-39 checksum (which is infeasible to compute by hand) in favor of a much broader set of steganographic mnemonics that can be stored, generated, and carried in situations of urgency and scarcity.
+1. BIP-39 includes checksum bits in the final word, offering some protection against erroneous entry.
+The present proposal surrenders both the advantages (integrity) and disadvantages (cannot be computed by hand) of the BIP-39 checksum bits in favor of a much broader set of steganographic mnemonics that can be stored, generated, and carried in situations of urgency and scarcity.

-    > Sophisticated users may choose to implement their own checksums or
+    > Advanced users can choose to implement their own checksums or error-correcting
-    > error-correcting codes.
+    > codes.

 ## Alternatives